ncatlab/nlab-content/pages/6/8/3/8/8386/content.md

 Theorems for free were explained in:

 * {#Wadler89} [[Philip Wadler]], _Theorems for free!_, in Proceedings of the fourth international conference on Functional programming languages and computer architecture (FPCA 1989).
 1989. ([pdf](https://www2.cs.sfu.ca/CourseCentral/831/burton/Notes/July14/free.pdf), [doi:10.1145/99370.99404](https://doi.org/10.1145/99370.99404))

+Some discussion on parametricity and polymorphism appears in:

+* {#CTZulip} *Continuations, parametricity, and polymorphism*, Category Theory Zulip ([web](https://categorytheory.zulipchat.com/#narrow/channel/229199-learning.3A-questions/topic/Continuations.2C.20parametricity.2C.20and.20polymorphism/with/527734153))

 See also the references at *[[parametric dependent type theory]]* for the various notions of parametricity in various kinds of [[dependent type theories]].